andgordio/mockupless/docs/Courses/LayoutBasics/Style/intro-to-css.md

 1. Fork your result of the task in the [Nesting article](./../Core/nesting.md#practice).
 You can also fork the [prototype from the article](https://codepen.io/andgordy/pen/yWXZwZ).
 2. Add the `style` attribute with `padding-bottom: 24px` to the three main parent containers.
 This should add vertical spacing between items on the list.
 3. Add `style` with `font-weight: bold` and `font-size: 18px` to the containers with the user names.
-4. Add `style` with `font-size: 13px` to the containers with time stamps.
+4. Add `style` with `font-size: 13px` to the containers with the time stamps.
-5. Go to CSS section add specify `font-family: sans-serif` for the `div` tag.
+5. Go to the CSS section add specify `font-family: sans-serif` for the `div` tag.
 This should apply a sans-serif font to all elements on the page.

 Don’t hesitate to look at the code of the prototype above if you encounter problems with the task.
 All styles from this task will be explored in more detail in the articles that follow.